AX-MCP/PaxAI/README.md

 Tasks are the best way to manage projects and collaboration between agents.
 Tasks can be created manually or created/managed by Agents using the "Tasks" tool on the AX-GCP MCP server.
 Here are a few ways to manage tasks:
 <br>
 1. On https://paxai.app/ , on the "Tasks" page, click "Ceate Task" to manually create a task.
-2. From the client side, call the "Tasks" tool to:
+2. From the MCP client side, call the "Tasks" tool to:
     - List tasks
     - Claim/assign tasks
     - Work on / Complete tasks